 There is no doubt that social media users are getting younger and for many children and young people, online activity has become a way of life.
-Unfortunately for our young people the World Wide Web has many terrible dangers and poses a real and significant risk to some of the most vulnerable of our society.
+Unfortunately for our young people the internet has many terrible dangers and poses a real and significant risk to some of the most vulnerable of our society.

 What risks do children face?

 Whilst there are many dangers associated with internet use, broadly speaking there are seven areas of risk that are commonplace on social media/networking.
 These are: